Display graphical objects on the screen

 default values of all graphical attributes.
 If different values are

-desired, an arbitrary number of attributes may be passed as additional
+desired, an arbitrary number of attributes can be passed as additional

-in the background of the previous plot, we enter:
+in the background of the previous plot, use:

 plot(f1, f2, GridVisible = TRUE)